jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 #### Rebuild initramfs
-The kernel needs to know about your encrypted setup, so we'll instruct mkinitcpio (TODO link) that it needs to do some extra work.
+The kernel needs to know about your encrypted setup, so we'll instruct [mkinitcpio](https://wiki.archlinux.org/index.php/mkinitcpio) that it needs to do some extra work.

 ```bash
 $ sed -i 's/^\(HOOKS=".*\)\(filesystems.*\)/\1 encrypt \2/' /etc/mkinitcpio.conf